ML4SE2022/group3/README.md

 # Installation

-After cloning a `pip install -r requirements.txt` is required to install the appropriate packages for running the fine-tuning and evaluation.
+After cloning a `pip install -r requirements.txt` is required to install the appropriate packages for running the fine-tuning and evaluation (preferably within a [venv](https://docs.python.org/3/library/venv.html)).

 ### Code Scraping